sbleos/sbleos.github.io/README.md

 This project Client-Side Routing and is a Single Page React App, meaning that everything is rendered on one HTMl file.
 React Router allows us to render different pages of our app using [predefined routes](#routes) based on the URL.

 > :information_source: Fun fact: since the app uses React and React Router, changing the page does not load a new HMTL page, but just swaps the component.
 This means that clicking links in the header instantly changes the page, but the header stays in place.
-It is a small, cool thing once yoo notice how fast it is!
+It is a small, cool thing once you notice how fast it is!

 ##### [React Helmet](https://github.com/nfl/react-helmet)